-(22) Is there a limit to the total CMF Award amount that an Applicant may request in the FY 2020 CMF Funding Round?
-Is there a minimum amount that an Applicant may request in the FY 2020 CMF Funding Round?
+(22) Is there a limit to the total CMF Award amount that an Applicant and its Affiliates may request in the FY 2021 CMF Funding Round?
+Is there a minimum amount that an Applicant may request in the FY 2021 CMF Funding Round?

+Yes.
 The Applicant should request an amount that can be used to achieve the projected production within five years of the Award.
-However, the CMF authorizing statute caps the amount that the CDFI Fund can award to one Applicant at 15 percent of the total amount available for the funding round.
-For the FY 2020 Round, this amount is \$26 million.
+However, the CMF authorizing statute caps the amount that the CDFI Fund can award to one Applicant (including affiliated Applicants) at 15% of the total amount available for the funding round.
+For the FY 2021 Round, this amount is \$57 million.
 CMF Applicants cannot request an amount larger than this statutory cap.
 Applicants should be aware that the CDFI Fund does not intend to make awards as large as the statutory cap.
-For example, in the FY 2019 CMF Round, the statutory cap was \$19.6 million, and the largest award was \$7.7 million.
+The average award in the FY 2020 CMF Round was \$3.7 million; however, the average award is expected to be larger in the FY 2021 Round, due to increased funding availability.